nikitavbv/software-and-data-security-assignments/human-like-passwords/README.md

 Because strong hashes use salt, I have to check each hash separately.

-I was able to crack only around a thousand of passwords after checking against top 10 passwords.
+I was able to crack only around 1600 passwords after checking against top 10 passwords.
 I don't think it is possible to try some combined or trully random passwords.
 Even with efficient implementation it is going to take too long.